underscoreio/essential-slick-code/README.md

 ### Chapter 6 (Plain SQL)

-This project contains two main examples:
+This project contains the following examples:

 1. `chapter06.SelectExample` in _select.scala_ - gives examples with the `sql` interpolator.
 2. `chapter06.UpdateExample` in _updates.scala_ - gives examples with the `sqlu` interpolator.